j-marple-dev/SLAMBOX-SDK/docs/getting_started/lidar_setting.md

 ![Axis alignment with SLAMBOX and Velodyne LiDAR](getting_started/lidar_setting/velodyne_slambox_align.jpg){width=450px}

 **NOTE** The coordinate system of `Odometry` output is based on the LiDAR, however, we advise you to install SLAMBOX as close as possible to the LiDAR for better performance.

+# 6. SOSLab ML-X-120 {#LIDARSetting-SOSLabMLX120}

+## 5.1.
+Preparing for LiDAR setup

+The SOSLab ML-X-120 LiDAR's default IP address is `192.168.1.10`.
+So, you do not need to set the LiDAR device ip.

+If you need to set custom IP to LiDAR, please make sure to set the IP address to `192.168.1.x` and connect to the SLAMBOX device via ethernet cable.